jimmy-yan-ibm/york-model-workshop/README.md

 # york-model-workshop

-This repository contains the skeleton code for a workshop on using production microservice metrics and data to predict system down incidents.
+This repository contains the code for a demo on using production microservice metrics and data to predict system down incidents.

 The code can be ran locally, or on IBM WatsonX Notebooks using Python and scikit-learn.
 Before starting, ensure you have scikit-learn installed: